 CDCC's backtesting framework is a key component of its overall validation process.
+Backtesting is performed daily for two primary reasons: i) at the Clearing Member level to assess the historical coverage requirement and ii) at the product level and theoretical level to access the statistical performance of the margin system.

-Backtesting is performed daily and is comprised of both portfolio-level and parameter-level backtests.
-CDCC governance includes a model performance component which is akin to a traffic light approach for the identification of model breaches.
+CDCC governance includes a model performance component that is akin to a traffic light approach for the identification of model breaches.
 In addition, sensitivity analysis is performed whereby key model parameters are stressed to ascertain and document potential limitations in the existing IM models.

 Sensitivity analysis is performed on a monthly basis.
-All model performance measures are reported to the internal Risk Management Committee (RMC) as well as to its industry Risk Management Advisory Committee (RMAC) on a frequent basis.
+The model performance measures are reported to the RMC as well as to its industry Risk Management Advisory Committee (RMAC) on a frequent basis.